Motts5492/Motts5492/README.md

 ### Hi there 👋
+I like coding and engineering
+currently in coding :)
+I also like emoticons
+;) ;D

 <!--
 **Motts5492/Motts5492** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.